Lynn Arnold: Early life and activism

-Lynn Maurice Ferguson Arnold was born on 27 January 1949 in Durban, Union of South Africa.
+Lynn Maurice Ferguson Arnold was born on 27 January 1949 in Durban, Union of South Africa, to a South African father and an English mother.
 He developed an early interest in politics, recalling that at the age of six he aspired to become prime minister and, as a teenager, was fascinated by election nights, calculating results by hand before computers were in use.
+He relocated to Adelaide in 1960.
 By the age of twelve, he had attended eight primary schools and lived in four different countries, which required him and his sister to continually adjust to new surroundings.
 Educated at Adelaide Boys' High School, Arnold became politically active during his final year in 1965, when he was involved in the emerging anti-Vietnam War movement.
 Deeply influenced by nightly television reports of the conflict in Indochina, he regarded the war as morally wrong and strongly opposed Australia's participation, a view intensified by his disapproval of the government's introduction of conscription.

 Upon entering the University of Adelaide, after a brief delay due to his father's sabbatical, Arnold joined the campaign against the Vietnam War as an active and vocal activist.
 He quickly assumed a leadership role in coordinating demonstrations and campaigns, engaging in direct civil disobedience as a form of protest.
 Viewing Australia's involvement in the war as politically driven alignment with the United States rather than an ideological necessity, drawing inspiration from earlier peace movements such as the Peace Pledge Union, the Women's International League for Peace and Freedom, and the Save Our Sons movement.
 He had planned to become a conscientious objector if called up, but his draft number was not displayed.
 After giving it some thought, he said he regretted signing up for the draft at all because many of his friends had not.
 His activism led to four arrests, including a five-day detention in Adelaide Gaol for refusing to pay a fine imposed for distributing leaflets without a permit, a protest he regarded as a defence of free speech.
 Arnold later recalled the atmosphere of the marches as one of solidarity and shared commitment to peace.

 In 1970, Arnold joined an International Fellowship of Reconciliation peace mission to Vietnam, where he participated in a student demonstration at the University of Saigon that was dispersed with tear gas.
 He later recounted how local residents aided protesters by using lemons to ease the effects of the gas, and he returned to Australia with empty tear gas canisters as mementos of the event.
 Arnold believed deeply in the principle of people power, the capacity of democratically engaged citizens to influence government policy, and applied this philosophy during the first Moratorium to End the War in Vietnam in South Australia in May 1970, which sought to mobilise public opinion against the war and conscription.
 He later graduated from the University of Adelaide with a Bachelor of Arts in 1979.